Find Cheap Auto Insurance Quotes in Your Area

 - Repairs for damage caused to the other party's vehicle, including auto body shop labor or replacement parts

-- Attorney, court, and other legal defense fees incurred for property damage claim (depending on your terms & conditions)
+- Attorney, court and other legal defense fees incurred for the property damage claim (depending on your terms and conditions)

-- Lost income from a business closure that your accident was deemed to cost
+- Lost income from a business closure that your accident was deemed to cause

 - Other recurring expenses from that damage

-Each state sets its own minimums as to the limits you need to have when it comes to property damage coverage:
+Each state sets its own minimum limits for property damage coverage:

-If you are found mostly at-fault in the accident, and cannot recoup enough money from another driver's PD insurance, you would be able to use your collision insurance to cover the rest.
+If you are found mostly at fault in the accident, and cannot recoup enough money from another driver's property damage insurance, you can use your collision insurance to cover the rest.
 Though we would recommend having collision insurance, it is optional and usually expensive to carry.